maxbickett/twentytwentyobjects/README.md

 ### Default Profiles

-The mod comes with two pre-configured profiles:
+The mod comes with four pre-configured profiles (accessible via the "Quick Start" tab in settings if you wish to re-apply them by clicking "Use This Preset"):

-1. **All Items (Default)** - `Shift + X`
+1. **Loot Hunter** - `M` (Hold)
-   - Highlights all items and containers within 1500 units
+   - Highlights valuable items (weapons, armor, gold, etc.) and containers within 1200 units.
-   - Hold mode (labels disappear when key is released)
+   - Hold mode (labels disappear when key is released).

-2. **NPCs & Creatures** - `Shift + P`
+2. **NPC Tracker** - `N` (Toggle)
-   - Highlights NPCs and creatures within 300 units
+   - Highlights NPCs and creatures within 800 units.
-   - Toggle mode (press once to show, press again to hide)
+   - Toggle mode (press once to show, press again to hide).

+3. **Thief's Eye** - `B` (Hold)
+    - Highlights valuable items, containers, and doors within 600 units.
+Useful for casing a shop or a house.
+    - Hold mode.

+4. **Dungeon Delver** - `V` (Hold)
+    - Highlights all interactable objects (items, containers, doors, activators, NPCs, creatures) within 1500 units.
+    - Hold mode.

+You can customize these, add new ones, or delete them as you see fit via the settings menu.

 ### Configuring Profiles